 Plenty of random things happen in the world all the time, most of which have nothing to do with one another.
 If you toss a coin and I roll a dice, the probability that you get heads is 1/2 regardless of the outcome of my dice.
 Events that are unrelated to each other in this way are called independent.

 Definition 6.33.
-Two events A, B are called (statistically28) P(B(A) independent if h
+Two events A, B are called (statistically27) independent if disjoint independent n

-$$P(A \cap B) = P(B)$$
+$$P(A \cap B) = P(A) P(B) \tag{9}$$